 I'm a graduate of the Boston Museum School (BFA 1976) where I studied ceramics, drawing and painting.
 In 1978 I was accepted to do graduate work in ceramics at The Cranbrook Academy of Art in Michigan.
-From 1980 -1983 I was a studio potter in Sonoma County, California, specializing in one -of-a- kind, functional porcelain.
+From 1980 -1983 I was a studio potter in Sonoma County, making one -of- kind functional porcelain.

 My art sensibilities were largely formed by having grown up in NYC during the 60’s.
-I did a foundation year at the School of Visual Arts, spent countless hours walking through New York’s varied neighborhoods, and visiting all of the city’s great museums.
-Besides art, my passions at the time were comics, science fiction, and trying to understand what Alan Watts was talking about.
-Whenever possible, I would sit alone on the beach watching the ocean and the sky.
+I did my foundation year at the School of Visual Arts, and my undergraduate work at the Boston Museum School.

 I grew up in Brooklyn and that culture is a basic part of me.

 Before I left New York you could usually find me at the beach: that liminal place which continues to emerge in my work.
 I was usually at the ocean, on the beach with the open sky so close That was the only access I had to the natural world at the time.
 It truely saved my life.